op3n-tor/WAC/README.md

-# WCA
+# WAC
-WCA (WIFI Connector Automatic) is an open source program which is using to connect wifi wpa or wpa-2psk quickly and easily.
+WAC (WIFI Automatic Connector) is an open source program which is using to connect wifi wpa or wpa-2psk quickly and easily.

 # How to run?

-* sudo chmod +x WCA.sh
+* sudo chmod +x WAC.sh

-* sudo ./WCA.sh
+* sudo ./WAC.sh

 # Preview